 to me and reaches for my hand.
 Every instinct in me shouts to pull back.
 Do

-.
+let him touch you.
 It has been many long years since I

 have seen anything resembling a fatherly mannerism from him.
 I am terrified of